Bit7eg/SmartSorting-Plugin/README.txt

 = Manual installation =

 The manual installation method involves downloading the plugin and uploading it to your webserver via your favourite FTP application.
-The WordPress codex contains instructions on how to do this here https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation-1.
+The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation-1).

 = Where can I report bugs or contribute to the project? =